chrplr/PCBS/docs/running-experiments.rst

 The times are in the subfolder ``data``.
 Compute the average reading times as a function of the language (using ``R`` or ``python``).

 Exercise: Program a Stroop task with a single colored word displayed at each trial.
 To record actual naming times, you will need to record (!) the subject's vocal response.
 A simple solution is to run a audio recording application while the script is running.
 You script should play a brief sound each time you present a target.
 Then, with a audio editor  (e.g. `Audacity <https://www.audacityteam.org/>`__), you can locate the times of presentation of stimuli and the onsets of vocal responses.
-Check out the program CheckVocal at https://github.com/0avasns/CheckVocal which does just that!
+Check out the program "CheckVocal" at https://github.com/0avasns/CheckVocal which does just that!

 A general audio visual stimulus presentation script
 ---------------------------------------------------